seanpianka/PySee/README.md

    * Easy solution to dependencies issue and would make un/installation cleaner.

 # Installation
-Download the code as a zip file, extract to a directory, and run the PySee.py script from the terminal with Python3.
+`pip install pysee`

 # Uninstallation
-Remove the main PySee/ directory and the hidden .pysee/ directory in your home (~/) directory.
+`pip uninstall pysee` and remove the hidden .pysee/ directory in your home (~/) directory.
 There are no other extraneous files.